 If the candidate fails this examination, he or she will not be permitted to defend the dissertation.
 The Dean of the school, on consultation with the major professor, will determine when the examination may be repeated.
 A second failure means that the candidate is no longer eligible for the degree.

 Comprehensive Exam Preparation

-Sample exams and reading lists are available for preparing for the respective comprehensive exam.
+Sample exams and reading lists may be available for preparing for the respective comprehensive exam from the Area Directors.
 The reading lists are intended to assist the candidate in preparing for the comprehensive examination.
 The list should complement the work done in courses taken.